Biometric Backdoors: A Poisoning Attack Against Unsupervised Template Updating: Evaluation

 Table~\ref{tab:transferability} does not show any particularly evident trend in the transferability across architectures, showing that some transferability applies for each pair of models.
-Additionally, while it would seem that higher EER would lead to higher chance of attacks (it is easier to find accepted samples by chance), we find that baseline EER and success rate are only weakly correlated ($r$=-0.18).
-This suggests that the transferability properties rely on less intuitive combinations of both training datasets and architectures.
-It should be noted that the success rate of attacks across different models could be improved for example by using optimizations that are not tailored to an individual networks~\cite{Sharif2017} or by obtaining better approximations of the user template.
+Additionally, while it would seem that higher EER would lead to higher chance of attacks, we find that baseline EER and success rate are only weakly correlated ($r$=-0.18).
+This suggests that transferability properties rely on less intuitive combinations of both training datasets and architectures.
+It should be noted that the success rate of attacks across different models could be improved, e.g., by using optimizations that are not tailored to an individual networks~\cite{Sharif2017} or by obtaining better approximations of the user template.